 WordPress activity logs are critical for the management of a WordPress website.
 They are even more critical to the management of a MainWP network and the child sites managed through it, where you have hundreds and possible thousands of users with different levels of technical knowledge, working and managing the websites and the network.

-In this article, we will explain how you can use the WP Security Audit Log plugin and the Activity Logs for MainWP extension to keep a log of everything that happens on both the child websites on the MainWP network, and the MainWP dashboard itself.
+In this article, we will explain how you can use the WP Activity Log plugin and the Activity Logs for MainWP extension to keep a log of everything that happens on both the child websites on the MainWP network, and the MainWP dashboard itself.

 The benefits of keeping an activity log on your MainWP dashboard and child sites

 WordPress activity logs are typically associated with security and forensics.
 For example, they are used to find out what happened after a WordPress site hack attack.
 However, logs also have a place in the running and management of sites.
 Here are a few benefits of keeping an activity log on the MainWP network:

 - Ease troubleshooting: trying to solve a technical issue without debug or activity logs is like trying to find a needle in a haystack.
 It’s more guesswork than actual proactive troubleshooting.
 However, if you have logs you can see who did what before the problem occurred, leading you to the cause within just minutes.

 - Improve client and user accountability: if there is a log, you can’t deny it.
 Users and client accountability is important for a successful business relationship.
 Your team or customers cannot play the blame game when there is a log because it tells exactly what everyone has done.
 Whether the action was a mistake, or on purpose, with logs, users cannot say it was not them who’ve done the change.